Porokeratosis plantaris: What is this rare condition?

 Key features of porokeratosis plantaris

-• Symptoms: The condition can be painful, causing discomfort and difficulties with walking.
+- Symptoms.
+The condition can be painful, causing discomfort and also difficulties with walking.
 In some cases, it can also lead to secondary infections due to the thickened, cracked skin.

-• Treatment: Treatment options vary and may include topical therapies like keratolytics (which help to remove thickened skin), cryotherapy (freezing the lesions), or laser therapy.
-In severe cases, surgical removal of the lesions may be considered.
-Managing symptoms and preventing complications are key aspects of treatment.
+- Treatment.
+Treatment options vary and may also include topical therapies like keratolytics (which help to remove thickened skin), cryotherapy (freezing the lesions) or laser therapy.
+Managing symptoms as well as preventing complications are key aspects of treatment.

 We are independent prescribers able to prescribe any medication from the BNF relevant to the lower limb, foot and ankle.